Chart Color Schemes

 Residential development activity is lower than average in East Side according to AreaSearch's national comparison of local real estate markets

-New development consists of 80.0% detached houses and 20.0% medium to high-density housing, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+Nationally, it places among the 8th percentile of areas assessed, meaning more limited choices for buyers and supporting demand for existing homes.
+This is under the national average, indicating the area's established nature and suggesting potential planning limitations.
+New development in East Side consists of 80.0% detached houses and 20.0% medium and high-density housing, preserving its low density nature with an emphasis on detached housing attracting space-seeking buyers.
 Interestingly, developers are building more traditional houses than the current mix suggests (64.0% at Census), indicating continued strong demand for family homes despite density pressures.
 The estimated count of 2392 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Future projections show East Side adding 588 residents by 2041, from the latest AreaSearch quarterly estimate.
+Future projections show East Side adding 578 residents by 2041, from the latest AreaSearch quarterly estimate.
 Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development